vcjhwebdev/useless-translator/README.md

 ## Features

--Translate English to Binary, and vice versa -Translate English to Mortse Code, and vice versa
+-Translate English to Binary, and vice versa -Translate English to Morse Code, and vice versa

 ### Changelog